emacsmirror/org-autoexport/README.md

   :hook (org-mode . org-autoexport-mode))
 ```

 If the minor mode is on, it will try to automatically export your org files if they contain any `#+auto_export:` options.
+You can also invoke the export interactively, via the `org-autoexport-do-export()` function.

 Auto-export will fail if it the requested export backend can't be found, and you'll get a popup warning buffer to that effect.
 In that case you will need to install and load the export backend first (for example, to get the `gfm` export mentioned above, you will need to load the [ox-gfm](https://github.com/larstvei/ox-gfm) package).